 Additional card perks

-Other valuable benefits include a $100 credit for Global Entry/TSA PreCheck, no foreign transaction fees, 24/7 concierge, free roadside assistance, Citi Private Pass BEYOND, trip cancellation and interruption insurance, lost baggage insurance, baggage delay insurance, price protection and more.
-Plus, starting in May, cardholders will receive cell phone assistance for damage or theft of a phone when they use their Citi Prestige card to pay their monthly cell phone bill.
+Other valuable benefits include up to a $100 credit for Global Entry/TSA PreCheck, no foreign transaction fees, 24/7 concierge, free roadside assistance, Citi Private Pass BEYOND, trip cancellation and interruption insurance, lost baggage insurance, baggage delay insurance, price protection and more.
+Plus, starting in May 2019, cardholders will receive cell phone assistance for damage or theft of a phone when they use their Citi Prestige card to pay their monthly cell phone bill.

 High annual fee